 July 2022 Twenty years on, is MAPPA achieving it objectives?
-A joint thematic inspection of Multi-Agency Public Protection Arrangements STATUS - Evidence submitted to HMICFRS for review.
-Awaiting feedback.
-Police forces should ensure that - Workloads for staff managing sexual offenders are reviewed against national expectations and, where found to be excessive, take steps for mitigation and communicate this to affected staff.
-4 0 Police forces should ensure that - All MAPPA nominals managed at Levels 2 and 3 are allocated a suitably trained police offender manager.
+A joint thematic inspection of Multi-Agency Public Protection Arrangements STATUS - Evidence refreshed, awaiting closure.
+Police forces should ensure that - 4 0 Workloads for staff managing sexual offenders are reviewed against national expectations and, where found to be excessive, take steps for mitigation and communicate this to affected staff.
+Police forces should ensure that - All MAPPA nominals managed at Levels 2 and 3 are allocated a suitably trained police offender manager.
 The Probation Service, police forces, and prisons should ensure that: There is a comprehensive training strategy for all staff involved in the MAPPA process that fully utilises existing training packages and makes sure they can enable staff in all roles to prepare for and present or contribute to a case in a multi-agency forum and understand how MAPPA fits with other multi-agency forums, such as Integrated Offender Management and Multi-Agency Risk Assessment Conferences (MARACs).
 The Probation Service, police forces, and prisons should ensure that: Category 3 referrals are made to manage individuals who present a high risk of domestic abuse where formal multi-agency management and oversight through MAPPA would add value to the risk management plan.

-Aug 2022 PEEL Spotlight - The police response to burglary, robbery and other acquisitive crime - Finding time for crime STATUS - Evidence submitted to HMICFRS for review.
-Awaiting feedback.
-By March 2023, all forces should ensure SAC investigations are subjeto effective supervision and direction.
-This should focus on: making sure supervisors have the capability and capacity to meaningfully supervise investigations. making sure investigations meet the necessary standard and achieve suitable outcomes that consider the voice or opinion of victims. applying investigative outcome codes appropriately; and complying with the Victims' Code and recording evidence of compliance t 2 0 By March 2023, forces should make sure their crime scene management practices adhere to the authorised professional practice on managing investigations for SAC or provide a rationale for deviating from it.
-They should also include: • giving victims timely and appropriate advice during their initial call; and • applying a risk assessment process such as THRIVE, clearly recording it, and flagging those re-victimised for further support
+Aug 2022 police response to burglary, robbery and other acquisitive crime - Firefreshed, work ongoing. nding time for o crime By March 2023, all forces should ensure SAC investigations are subject to effective supervision and direction.
+This should focus on: • making sure supervisors have the capability and capacity to meaningfully supervise investigations. • making sure investigations meet the necessary standard and achieve suitable outcomes that consider the voice or opinion of victims. • applying investigative outcome codes appropriately; and complying with the Victims' Code and recording evidence of compliance By March 2023, forces should make sure their crime scene management practices adhere to the authorised professional practice on managing investigations for SAC or provide a rationale for deviating from it.
+They should also include: • giving victims timely and appropriate advice during their initial 2 0 call; and applying a risk assessment process such as THRIVE, clearly recording it, and flagging those re-victimised for further support.
+Dec 2022 ow well the police and other agencies use digital forensics in their inverses. restigations By December 2023, each force in England and Wales should develop a governance and oversight framework to better understand the local demand for digital forensic services.
+3 0